 Wrestlenomics is the leading source for business analysis of the pro-wrestling industry.

-Brandon Thurston (@BrandonThurston) is the leading independent expert on professional wrestling business.
-He writes and reports on wrestling business news and co-hosts the Wrestlenomics Radio podcast.
-Brandon has written about the industry since 2015 for various outlets including Vice, The Daily Beast, and Seeking Alpha.
+Brandon reports wrestling business news, analyzes related data.
+He’s written about the industry since 2015 for various outlets including Vice, The Daily Beast, and Seeking Alpha.

 Our expertise has been sourced by publications like The Wall Street Journal (1, 2, 3), Last Week Tonight With John Oliver, Variety, The Wrap (1, 2), New York Daily News, Vice (1, 2), The Ringer, Forbes, The Hollywood Reporter, Bleacher Report, Wrestling Observer Newsletter, and many others.

 Feedback and media inquiries can be sent to Brandon at firstname.lastname@example.org.

 The Wrestlenomics brand was originally created by Chris Harrington (@mookieghana) in 2013.
 Its roots trace back to as early 2005, when Chris produced the Indeed Wrestling podcast.
 Concurrently, he wrote about wrestling business on his influential Indeed Wrestling blog and for other wrestling media outlets.